mskf3000/Tutorials-and-Cheat-Sheets/Mac OS X - SMB Tweaking.md

 ***

-*Mac OS X - SMB Tweaking (c) by Jack Szwergold; written October 6, 2015.
+*Mac OS X - SMB Tweaking (c) by Jack Szwergold; written on October 6, 2015.
 This work is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License (CC-BY-NC-SA-4.0).*